jon-osterman/rektcontrack/content/blog/entry2.md

 featured: true
 ---

-## Why I started Rektcontracts
+## Why Rektcontracts

 Since 2020, I became immersed in crypto, all the while thinking to myself that I didn't need to learn "block chain languages" because I was deep in the Machine Learning field.
-I started to notice that I was not interested in Artificial Intelligence, as i was in 2016, and i found myself reading more and more about smart contracts and NFT's.
+I started to notice that I was no longer passionate about Artificial Intelligence, as i was in 2016, and i found myself reading more and more about smart contracts and NFT's.
 Eventually I found the Rabbit Hole when I found Builspace, a place to learn web3 technolgies fast.

 I found myself obsessed with creating my own NFT's, web3 login and my very own DAO.
 During this entire journey, I feared pushing my work to the MainNet because I knew I had no idea what I was doing, and more generally, I could be hacked.
 So I decided that I needed to search for the best web3